-□ Council staff only □ School-based staff only □ Council & School-based staff
+oximes Council staff only oximes School-based staff only oximes Council & School-based staff

-Version Key Changes Approved By Apr 2020 Reformatted and EAP details added DMT
+Version Key Changes Approved By

+Apr 2020 Reformatted and EAP details added DMT

+May 2023 Reviewed - no updates required DMT

-This document may be reviewed and amended at any time and without consultation in response to legal requirements, in line with best practice or in response to an organisational requirement and where the changes do not affect the spirit or intent of the document.
+This document may be reviewed and amended at any time and without consultation in response to legal requirements or in response to an organisational requirement and where the changes do not reflect a fundamental change or affect the spirit or intent of the document.

 1. Introduction 3

-2. Definition of Efficiency 3
+Definition of Efficiency

 Compensation

-4. Discretionary Payments 4
+4. Discretionary Payments 3

 5. Business Case/Approval Mechanism 4

 6. Employee Assistance Programme 4